Marc Geiger: Early life and education

 Geiger was born in Englewood, New Jersey, and grew up in Stamford, Connecticut.
 He moved with his family to Palo Alto, California after his father, a Budapest, Hungary-born Holocaust survivor, accepted a job as a satellite communication engineer in Silicon Valley.

-When Geiger graduated from high school, he enrolled at the University of California, San Diego; while a student, he started a co-operative record store called "Assorted Vinyl", selling 12-inch dance remixes from bands like Echo & the Bunnymen and Japan, while also running the Student Events Committee.
+Geiger attended the University of California, San Diego; while a student, he started a co-operative record store called "Assorted Vinyl", selling 12-inch dance remixes from bands like Echo & the Bunnymen and Japan, while also running the Student Events Committee.
 After promoting a series of concerts on campus, Geiger started his own concert promotion company, That Kid Presents.

 After booking King Crimson, B.B.
 King and Ian Hunter, amongst others, at UCSD, Geiger began working for San Diego promoter Mark Berman Attractions/Avalon Attractions.
 While there, Geiger promoted hundreds of shows in San Diego, and founded and launched Humphrey's By The Bay, a popular local venue.
 Additionally, Geiger dj'd at 91X, a groundbreaking alternative radio station.